AnselmoLacerda/ollama-devopsec/README.md

-# ollama-devops
-Sure!
-Here's a draft for your README documentation:

----

 # Ollama DevOpSec

 Welcome to the Ollama DevOpSec repository!
 This project aims to provide a comprehensive solution for integrating Ollama into your DevOps and security workflows.